Digital-Serra/laravel-custom/readme.md

 ### License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Laravel framework and this package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)